wsarachai/DII-OOP-java/lessons-contents/lesson02/exercise04.md

 Create a Java program to find an area of shape.
 * Students must be designed the program to include at least three classes: `Circle`, `Rectangle`, and `Triangle` classes and place them in the package `org.dii.oop.lesson02.exercise04`.
 * Designed all shape classes to have `callArea()` method.
-The method does its own behavior of their class, for example, the `calArea()` method of the Circle class must be calculated the area of a circle shape.
+The method does its own behavior of their class, for example, the `calArea()` method of the Circle class must be calculated the area of a circle shape, and for the Triang class, the `calArea()` method must be calculated the area of a triangle shape.
 * Students can use build-in class `Scanner` to get the keyboard input as shown the example below:
   ```
   Scanner in = new Scanner(System.in);